Abiodun001-world/full-stack-open/README.md

 # Full Stack Open 2023

-Welcome to the Full Stack Open 2023 course offered by the Department of Computer Science at the University of Helsinki!
+Welcome to the Full Stack Open Spring 2023 course offered by the Department of Computer Science at the University of Helsinki!
 This comprehensive course is designed to provide you with a deep understanding of modern web development and equip you with the skills to become a full-stack developer.

 ## Course Overview